Seedifyfund/farming/README.md

 # Farming Contract

+Based on `zok-prelim-report` - audited from this hash `e71fd388f041a46dd18bcfdf34be6ca563c58b79` and deployed on BSC mainnet already.

 ## TODO
 - [ ] Deploy on ARB Goerli
 - [ ] Once all are tested on testnet, deploy on mainnet